steamtricks/steamtricks/README.md

 Steamtricks runs alongside Steam to automatically fix known issues with various games on Linux.

+- Check dependencies and prompt to install missing
+- Apply fixes anytime a game is updated
+- Display status notifications
+- Suspend checks while games are running

-For example the following will occurred after Multiwinia is installed.
+The following will occur after Multiwinia is installed.

 ![Multiwinia dependencies check](screenshot/multiwinia-dependencies.png)